harishmuhammad21/Build-a-Full-Function-Food-Delivery-Web-App-/README.md

 The project is meant for learning and demo purposes.

 It can easily be extended to a full-stack web application with backend APIs.
+👤 Author

+Name: Harish Muhammad

+*GitHub username:harishmuhammad21

+This is the output URL for the website:file:///C:/Users/Harish%20Muhammad/Desktop/potfolio/index.html